Battlecruiser: Naval rearmament

-In the late 1930s navies began to build capital ships again, and during this period a number of large commerce raiders and small, fast battleships were built that are sometimes referred to as battlecruisers.
+In the late 1930s navies began to build capital ships again, and during this period a number of large commerce raiders and small, fast battleships were built that are sometimes referred to as battlecruisers, such as the Scharnhorst-class battleships and Deutschland-class cruisers and the French Dunkerque-class battleships.
 Germany and Russia designed new battlecruisers during this period, though only the latter laid down two of the 35,000-ton Kronshtadt class.
 They were still on the slipways when the Germans invaded in 1941 and construction was suspended.
 Both ships were scrapped after the war.
 The Germans planned three battlecruisers of the O class as part of the expansion of the Kriegsmarine (Plan Z).
 With six 15-inch guns, high speed, excellent range, but very thin armour, they were intended as commerce raiders.
 Only one was ordered shortly before World War II; no work was ever done on it.
 No names were assigned, and they were known by their contract names: 'O', 'P', and 'Q'.
 The new class was not universally welcomed in the Kriegsmarine.
 Their abnormally-light protection gained it the derogatory nickname Ohne Panzer Quatsch (without armour nonsense) within certain circles of the Navy.